How to secure your car with an OBD port locking device

 An On-Board Diagnostics port is a standard connector used to access information from the various sensors and electronic components inside a car.

 The earliest OBD ports were introduced in the 1970s, and they became more prevalent on American cars of the 1980s.
-Legislation introduced in California in 1988 required all new cars sold there to have basic OBD compliance.
+Legislation introduced in California in 1988 required all new cars sold in the state to have basic OBD compliance.

 By 1996, this regulation had spread to all new cars sold in the USA, as part of the OBD-II specification.